Cullacabardee, Western Australia: Alleged problems

 Some discussion in local media has focussed on alleged problems within the community.
 In 1999, The Australian reported that many of Cullacabardee's residents were unemployed, had no public transport despite 20 years of State Government management and no access to jobs, shops, education or health services.
 The article noted that "residents have to walk up to 6 km along a dangerously busy road or through a bush track to reach a shop or bus stop", and that the nearest primary school is 8 km away.
 Nine derelict homes in the community were being refurbished under a training scheme to assist young community members to gain skills, although the community claimed that funding was only available for 12-month periods, making apprenticeships (which run for several years) impossible to offer.
 A review report into the community in 2000 identified these and other issues such as the land being zoned General Rural, effectively prohibiting residential development, and the illegal dumping of concrete demolition rubble and other refuse near the community.

 In 2003, a series of articles in The West Australian newspaper claimed that gun violence, threats to women and children and other social problems were widespread at Cullacabardee and at similar camps at Gnangara and at Saunders Street, Henley Brook, and reported some residents' criticism of the community's long-time manager, Ivy Quartermaine.
 Reporting to a government select committee into the operation of the reserves later the same year, Homeswest director Greg Joyce defended Quartermaine: "She has done her best over a long time to run the place.
 One of the dilemmas we always get involved with is that when families are dysfunctional in the normal community, the tendency is for the system to ask Mrs Quartermaine to take them."
 He said the department were "legitimately ambivalent" towards the future of the camp.

 A press report in The Australian newspaper in August 2006, which also noted the passing of Mrs Quartermaine, suggested that following the withdrawal of funding by the Federal Government, which had provided most of the Corporation's income since 1997, the state's Department of Housing and Works intended to close the camp down and relocate the 15 families still resident in the village to "better housing in suburban Perth".
-However, there has been no mention of the community in Hansard since 2004, and the Department of Housing and Works's website does not mention any impending action.
+However, there has been no mention of the community in the Hansard since 2004, and the Department of Housing and Works's website does not mention any impending action.
+In the years since most of the original dwellings at the community have been demolished but have not been rebuilt or replaced with new housing.

+In August 2024, it was reported that an illegal dump site near the community suffered from asbestos contamination, while the few remaining residents have alleged that the community has been "left to slowly die" by the state government.